workantile/code-of-conduct/handbook.md

   * Sarah Zettel: szettel@umich.edu
   * Anna Schumaker: schumaker.anna@gmail.com
   * Chris Salzman: christopher.salzman@gmail.com
+  * Chris Dzombak: chris@dzombak.com

 Maintainers meet as necessary and the meetings are announced on Slack.
 All members are welcome, encouraged even, to come to the meetings.

+The maintainers can all be emailed together via maintainers@workantile.com.

 Any member who wants to become a maintainer is welcome to, just ask!